-"The Effect of Interbank Network Structure on Contagion and Common Shocks", Deutsche Bundesbank Discussion Paper Series 2, 12/2011, (2011).
-Journal of Banking and Finance (forthcoming). [abstract] [Latest Version (2013-02-10)]
+"The Effect of the Interbank Network Structure on Contagion and Common Shocks", Journal of Banking and Finance 37(7) (2013). [abstract] [paper]

 This paper proposes a dynamic multi-agent model of a banking system with central bank.
 Banks optimize a portfolio of risky investments and riskless excess reserves according to their risk, return, and liquidity preferences.
 They are linked via interbank loans and face stochastic deposit supply.
 Evidence is provided that the central bank stabilizes interbank markets in the short-run only.
 Comparing different interbank network structures, it is shown that money-center networks are more stable than random networks.
 Systemic risk via contagion is compared to common shocks and it is shown that both forms of systemic risk require diﬀerent optimal policy responses.